plone/volto/docs/source/blocks/block-style-wrapper.md

 ## Align class injection

-There is an automatic class name injection happening at the same time the Style Wrapper class names injection.
+There is an automatic class name injection happening at the same time the style wrapper class names injection.
 The `data.align` is also injected directly.
 This is in place to help properly position the block in the current layout and play well with legacy CSS and block layout.
-This might be replaced in the future by the Style Wrapper class names injection.
+This might be replaced in the future by the style wrapper class names injection.

 Each block in the Block Engine has a main wrapper with an automatic class name `block-editor-<block_id> <block_align>`, as shown in the following example: